fruktkartan/fruktkartan-api/README.md

 A Postgres database with PostGIS 2.0+ is required, (at least) due to relying on implicit (unspecified) SRID (spatial reference id).

-For database definition, including the history table, trigger & function, see [`database.sql`](database.sql).
+For database definition, including the history table, triggers & functions, see [`database.sql`](database.sql).

 ## Changes